meteor/meteor/content/collections.md

 It does something totally different!

-On the client, there is no direct connection to the Mongo database server, and in fact a sychronous API to it is not possible (nor probably what you want).
-Instead, on the client, a collection is a client side *cache* of the database, with a Mongo API.
+On the client, there is no direct connection to the MongoDB server, and in fact a sychronous API to it is not possible (nor probably what you want).
+Instead, on the client, a collection is a client side *cache* of the database, with a MongoDB API.
 This is achieved thanks to the [Minimongo](https://www.meteor.com/mini-databases) library.

-Minimongo is an in-memory, all JS, Mongo implementation.
+Minimongo is an in-memory, all JS, MongoDB implementation.
 What this means is that on the client, when you write:
 ```js
 // This line is changing an in-memory datastructure
 Todos.insert({_id: 'my-todo'});